garyzccisme/leetcode/solutions/0198.House_Robber/README.md

 ### Note
 This problem is a very classic `DP` problem.
 Main idea is to use `dp` to store previous calculation so that next one can directly use it.
-Here're two different ways:
+Here're three different solutions:

 **Note**: need to pay attention to edge cases: `len(nums) == 0` and `len(nums) <= 2`.